A note on the Long-Time behaviour of Stochastic McKean-Vlasov Equations with common noise: The case of a uniformly convex confinement potential

 where $m^{P,N}_{ \bs{X}_t} = \frac{1}{N}\sum_{i=1}^N \delta_{ X^i_t} $ and $m^{Q,N}_{\bs{X}^N_t} = \frac{1}{N}\sum_{i=1}^N \delta_{X^{i,N}_t}$.

 \end{theorem}

 The proof of this result closely follows the approach presented in \cite{benachour1998nonlinear} and \cite{malrieu2001logarithmic}, which shows the propagation of chaos for particle systems in cases without common noise.
-However, in our situation, we need to be careful with the interaction term and its dependency on the common noise. \begin{proof} We only sketch the proof, as it follows closely the proof of \cite{malrieu2001logarithmic}, Theorem 3.3.
-Let $i \in \{ 1, \dots, N\}$, using Itô formula, we get
+However, in our situation, we need to be careful with the interaction term and its dependency on the common noise.

+{ \begin{remark} The result of Theorem \ref{T2} remains valid even without requiring that $\nabla V$ is Lipschitz-continuous, up to some higher moment control.
+The primary challenge lies in ensuring the existence and uniqueness of a strong solution to \eqref{eq:IPS1} and \eqref{eq:IPS2}.
+This can be achieved using similar arguments to those in \cite{benachour1998nonlinear}, adapted to account for the presence of common noise, provided the initial condition has a moment of order 4.
+Here, we leverage the Propagation of Chaos stated in Theorem \ref{T2} to establish the uniqueness of the invariant measure in $\mathcal{P}_2(\mathcal{P}_2(\R^d))$.
+While it is possible to relax the Lipschitz continuity assumption to achieve uniqueness in $\mathcal{P}_2(\mathcal{P}_4(\R^d))$, this is not the purpose of the current framework. \end{remark} }